-The purpose of this grant is to provide funding for local emergency responders to work with DWR to improve local flood emergency preparedness and response.
-DWR recognizes that a coordinated flood emergency response throughout the state requires active engagement of the local emergency responders.
-As a result, the grant program promotes coordination of flood emergency response using the SEMS/NIMS structure as well as improved communication and working relationships between special districts, local governments and their respective counties.
+DWR recognizes that a coordinated flood emergency response throughout the state begins at the local level and requires active engagement of the local emergency responders.
+As a result, this grant program promotes coordination of flood emergency response using the Standardized Emergency Management System/National Incident Management System (SEMS/NIMS) structure as well as improved communication and working relationships between special districts, local governments, and their respective counties.
+Local governments are encouraged to work closely with their local districts in both the development of projects and reimbursement of funding.